-Run a user specified command when detected an error in monitoring a transfer route (such as LAN or HUB errors).
+Run a user specified command when an error in line monitoring is detected (such as LAN or HUB errors).
 Use this to notify a system administrator or an application of detecting an error.

 - Running a user command when detected an error by standby patrol or recovery